The Gromov-Hausdorff propinquity for metric Spectral Triples: The Gromov-Hausdorff Propinquity for Metric Spectral Triples

-As $\Theta$ is a linear isomorphism of Hilbert spaces, it is a unitary, which we denote by $V$.
-As in Theorem (\ref{spectral-mvb-zero-thm}), since $(\pi,\Theta)$ is a module morphism, we conclude that $\pi = \AdRep{V}$ and moreover, $V$ (as it preserves the $D$-norms) maps $\dom{D_\A}$ to $\dom{D_\B}$.
+As $\Theta$ is a surjective linear isomorphism of Hilbert spaces, it is a unitary, which we denote by $V$.
+As in Proposition (\ref{spectral-mvb-zero-prop}), since $(\Theta,\pi)$ is a module morphism, we conclude that $\pi = \AdRep{V}$ and moreover, $V$ (as it preserves the $D$-norms) maps $\dom{D_\A}$ onto $\dom{D_\B}$.